haberman/dblbook/DBDesign.md

 In both cases, those are *also* the bounds on how many sums need to be loaded into memory to perform the read or write!

-[1]: note that this is only really true if there is a maximum time window over which we expect users to operate.
-If a user sets up an account with `n` transactions spaced evenly per every 1,000 years, our biggest sums (yearly) will be useless and we're back to O(n) reads to read the current balance.
-But if we assume transactions will only span a reasonable amount of time, say 100 years, then the bound is realistic.
+[1]: note that this asymptotic bound isn't really true if we have statically-configured sum periods (like: year, month, day).
+With only those granularities, we could easily make the cost to read `O(n)` by creating `n` transactions in a single day, or `n` transactions spread over `n` years.
+Both of these cases would require reading `O(n)` database items instead of the `O(n lg n) we are looking for.
+To truly enforce `O(n lg n)` we'd need adaptive time windows for the sums that react to the actual distribution of transactions over time.
+But this would be significantly more complicated, so we won't go there until/unless it is required.

 ## Database Schema